-The equipment control and supervision (configuration, status monitoring) is possible either in "Local" mode (front panel keypad and display, status indicators), or "Remote control" mode, thanks to an asynchronous serial port or an Ethernet interface.
+The equipment control and supervision (configuration, status monitoring) is possible either in "Local" mode (front panel keypad and display, status indicators), or "Remote control" mode, thanks to an Ethernet interface.

 As a general rule, the configuration parameters are saved in non-volatile memory, and restored when the unit is powered on.